monopole/snt/containerize.md

 # Containerize the Server

-> _Learn to put a Go server into a container._
+> _Put a Go server into a container._
 >
 > _Time: 3m_

 k8s exclusively runs containers (tar balls with metadata), pulling them as needed from a container registry.

-The following puts `tuthello` into a container, and in turn puts the container into a registry.
+The following puts `tuthello` into a container, then puts the container into a registry.

  * If you're using minikube for your cluster, you'll use a registry built into minikube.